Eric Kokish: Biography

 In 1978, Kokish finished second in the World Open Pairs.

-Kokish has been the coach of Nick Nickell's professional team for many years.
+Kokish was the coach of Nick Nickell's professional team for many years.
 He first worked as coach for the Brazil national team in 1985 and later coached the Indonesia team briefly, a stint interrupted by political unrest in Jakarta.
 Around the Indonesia job he and his family relocated from Montreal to Toronto.

 Kokish was inducted into the ACBL Hall of Fame in 2011.

 Kokish was inducted into the Canadian Bridge Federation's Hall of Fame.